-In the rest of this sample, you’ll see how to write the vertex and fragment functions, how to create the render pipeline state object, and finally, how to encode a draw command that uses this pipeline.
+In the rest of this sample, you will see how to write the vertex and fragment functions, how to create the render pipeline state object, and finally, how to encode a draw command that uses this pipeline.

-Decide How your Custom Render Pipeline Will Process Data
+Decide How Data is Processed by Your Custom Render Pipeline

-Decide what data passes through your render pipeline.
+Decide what data to pass into your render pipeline and what data is passed to later stages of the pipeline.
 There are typically three places where you do this:

 The inputs to the pipeline, which are provided by your app and passed to the vertex stage.

 The outputs of the vertex stage, which is passed to the rasterization stage.

 The inputs to the fragment stage, which are provided by your app or generated by the rasterization stage.